garbados/the-longtime-game/doc/notes.md

 When you visit a location, after its event, a description is generated from three elements.
 One of them is terrain-related, and two are generated from traits in the herd.
 That is, two *moments* occur, which pair a character selector with a short text blurb.

 The location blurb uses a function to map the location into a *remark*, which involves no characters.
 This may comment on the plains being grassy, a building existing, or the absence of buildings.

+## Regarding Lodges

+A lodge requires wood, stone, and tools, but mostly wood.
+They seem meaningless until you have several, and then several more.
+With enough lodges, complex relationships to the species lodging there will emerge, and *contact events* will play.
+Which people you contact will vary based on how many you have already contacted.

+Early contacts:

+- Auter: *Pluriversity*
+- Harp: *Flying-market*
+- Felidar: *Chargepot-generator*
+- Er'sol: *Eldermothertree*

+Mid contacts

+- Dod: *Mag-launchpad*
+- Saurek: *Port-cove*

+Late contacts

+- Haroot: *Launch shipyard requisites*
+- Rak: *Atomic-reactor*
+- Dabulan: *Launch ringworld requisites*

+Within each tier, the next contact is random.

+Each contacted People provides a few buildings:

+Auter:

+- Pluriversity: A permanent institute for study and enrichment.
+Provides fulfillment to passing herds.
+- ???